 a particular group of people at a particular time. (https://dictionary.cambridge.org)

 According to the government, the Bills were tabled to repeal the current two Rotuma Acts because they are archaic, and to facilitate the social, political and economic policies of the government of Fiji.
-The Bills are also in recognition of the imposed 2013 Constitution of Fiji, s.5 which states (1) that “all citizens of Fiji shall be called Fijians”.
+The Bills also recognize the imposed 2013 Constitution of Fiji, s.5 which states (1) that “all citizens of Fiji shall be called Fijians”.
 The government’s espoused view is that of a common identity “Fijians” for all rather than emphasizing ethnic differences in culture, tradition and language.

 i.
 The government of Fiji respects diversity and cultural differences but they must not be drawbacks to economic development.
 The current Rotuma Acts have restrictive provisions in their application to economic development on the island.
-The Bills would have opened up land leases for economic development to non-Rotumans as well.
+The Bills would have also opened up land leases for economic development to non-Rotumans.
 This would bring tourism revenue to benefit Rotuma because it is the stronghold for Rotuman culture and traditional pursuits.
 Furthermore, the government of Fiji is committed to addressing the adverse effects of tourism for all Fijians and will establish the National Council for Culture, Heritage, and Arts.

-On the other hand, the Rotuma Bills of 2015 would remove the self-governing authority of the Chiefs and the Council of Rotuma which will endanger the survival of the Rotuman Culture.
+On the other hand, the Rotuma Bills of 2015 would remove the self-governing authority of the Chiefs and the Council of Rotuma, which will endanger the survival of the Rotuman Culture.

-The Rotuma Act, (Cap 122) s2. defines Rotuman community"…to mean the
+The Rotuma Act, (Cap 122) s2. defines Rotuman community”…to mean the

 Indigenous inhabitants of Rotuma …” and a Rotuman is defined “as any person of Rotuman or part Rotuman descend who is registered.”
 Rotuma Lands Act (Cap 138) s.21states that only a person of Rotuman descend, apart from the government of Fiji can own or lease land.
 The Bills will not amend but repeal current laws, and cancel Rotuma’s history since 1881.
-The dire consequences of the Rotuma Bills could result in the loss of Rotuma Island to Fiji, the Rotuman culture, tradition, and consequently their language.
+The dire consequences of the Rotuma Bills could result in the loss of Rotuma Island to Fiji, the Rotuman culture, tradition, and consequently, their language.
 (Kant, R., 2017; Varea et al., 2018)

 ii.
 The Rotuma Bill No.6, clause 4 elevates the District Officer’s role, the

-government representative on the island, as Rotuma’s administrator while the Chiefs role is downgraded to being the guardians of tradition and customs only.
-This undermines the importance, and the respect for the chiefly system in the Rotuman context.
+government representative on the island, as Rotuma’s administrator, while the Chiefs role is downgraded to being the guardian of tradition and customs only.
+This undermines the importance and the respect for the chiefly system in the Rotuman context.
 Clause 17 introduces the Forum of the People (FOTP) to include Fiji PM’s two nominees to the FOTP.
 This forum will be responsible for all developments on the island.
-These provisions were never explained properly to the people, and the reality of eventually losing the Rotuman culture.
-In Transnational Relations and the Articulation of Cultural Identity by Clark (2005), it states that the Rotuman people have a weak sense of cultural identity while in diaspora and yet manage to preserve kinship ties and new network social relationship because of social media mediums like the Rotuman website.
+These provisions were never explained properly to the people and the reality of eventually losing the Rotuman culture.
+In Transnational Relations and the Articulation of Cultural Identity by Clark (2005), it states that the Rotuman people have a weak sense of cultural identity while in diaspora and yet manage to preserve kinship ties and new network social relationships because of social media mediums like the Rotuman website.

 iii.
 According to the military coup leader of 2006, and the current Prime Minister